Seminar on Stochastic Processes (SSP) 2014

 Here is a link to instructions for parking on campus.

 A conference banquet will take place on Thursday, March 27, at the UCSD Faculty Club.
 The cost of the dinner will be $55.
 Information about how to pay for the dinner will be sent to registered participants.
+The last day to pay for the dinner is March 23.

 We have received funds from the National Science Foundation to support some participants who wish to attend the conference.
 Priority will be given to new researchers as well as women and others from underrepresented groups.
 (The deadline for applying for funding was February 7.)

-Partial support from the Charles Lee Powell foundation and the from Chung family is also gratefully acknowledged.
+Partial support from the Charles Lee Powell foundation and from the Chung family is also gratefully acknowledged.

 This meeting is co-sponsored by the Institute of Mathematical Statistics.